 - 1 large green pepper, seeded & chopped small

 - 1 14 oz. can black beans, drained and rinsed

-- 1 cup sweet corn (frozen or canned; drained if canned)
+- 1 cup sweet corn (canned corn or frozen corn, defrosted)

 - ⅛ teaspoon freshly cracked pepper

 - 2 ¼ cup shredded part skim mozzarella cheese, divided

 - Preheat the oven to 350 degrees Fahrenheit.

 - In a small bowl, whisk together the flour, chili powder, cumin, first ½ teaspoon salt, onion powder, and garlic powder.
 In a medium saucepan, heat 1 ½ tablespoons olive oil over medium heat until the oil sizzles when flicked with water.

 - Whisk the flour mixture into the oil over the heat for about 1 minute, or until the flour mixture gets fragrant.

 - Whisk in the tomato paste and continue cooking over medium heat for one minute, whisking frequently.